 If you just found out you are pregnant or you think you might be pregnant, you may not have been expecting this.
-You are certain that abortion and holiday travel plans don’t mix well together; you might be right.
+You are certain that abortion and holiday travel plans do not mix well together – you might be right.
 The first thing you need to do is take a deep breath.
 Your Options Medical is here to help.

 We want to come alongside you and help you gather the information you need.
 We help our patients make a plan to bring some order in the midst of what may feel completely chaotic.
-For example, before scheduling an abortion there are several steps you need to take and this is the part that Your Options can help with.
+For example, before scheduling an abortion, there are several steps you need to take and Your Options can walk you through this.
 For more information, check our blog Four Steps Prior to an Abortion.

 Abortion and Travel Plans for Holidays

-With Christmas and New Year just around the corner, you may have a lot of plans that include fun, travel and more.
-You may be stressed because you want to enjoy your holidays and you really did not want to be pregnant in the first place.
-Before rushing into a decision, here are a couple of facts to consider before getting an abortion especially if you are planning on traveling:
+With Thanksgiving, Christmas and New Year just around the corner, you may have many plans that include fun, travel and more.
+Maybe you are stressed because you want to enjoy your holidays and did not want to be pregnant in the first place.
+Before rushing into a decision, here are a few facts to consider before getting an abortion, especially if you are planning on traveling:

 - Nausea & Vomiting.
-Another couple of common symptoms of both abortion procedures are nausea and vomiting.
-When feeling nauseous or vomiting, the best thing you can do for yourself is to rest and drink fluids.
+A few other common symptoms of both abortion procedures are nausea and vomiting.
+When vomiting or feeling nauseous, the best thing you can do for yourself is to rest and drink fluids.
 This is tricky when traveling and visiting for the holidays.

 Contact Your Options Medical today so we can help!